 In a crazy hot market, you might attempt to sell privately.
 However, I recommend a professional evaluation before beginning the marketing process.
 And by all means, prepare and stage your house and lot for marketing before you stick the sign in the lawn.

-Click this link to learn more about comparative market analysis from a buyer's perspective.
-CMA's are also occasionally requested by and created for buyers prior to offering on a property listed for sale.
+CMA's are often created for buyers prior to offering on a property listed for sale.

 For further advice for homeowners interested in learning more about listing and selling, visit the Canadian Real Estate Association's (CREA) website.
 The National Association of Realtors (NAR) in the United States may offer related advice for consumers.